DocFinity-CDS/dom4future/README.md

 * `./gradlew mavenZip`: Create a zip file that can be uploaded to Maven Central.
 VERSION, SIGNING_KEY, and SIGNING_PASSWORD envinroment variables must be provided.

 ### Releasing
-There is a GitHub Action that runs the mavenZip target and attaches the result to any release created via the GitHub UI.
+1. Create a GitHub Release via the UI.
-This ZIP file must be manually uploaded to Maven Central.
+2. Wait for GitHub Actions to attach the signed maven zip
+3. Manually upload that zip to Maven Central

 Project Scope
 -------------